-BHP Group Limited, an incorporated Australian-listed company, and BHP Group PIc, an incorporated UK-listed company, formed a Dual Listed Company (DLC) until 31 January 2022.
-Under the DLC structure BHP Group Limited, BHP Group PIc and their subsidiaries operated together as a single for-profit economic entity with a common Board of Directors, unified management structure and joint objectives.
-On 31 January 2022, BHP unified its corporate structure under BHP Group Limited, and subsequently BHP Group PIc changed its name to BHP Group (UK) Ltd. Throughout the Consolidated Financial Statements, the collective contributions of the aforementioned entities are referred to as 'BHP' or 'the Group', regardless of the DLC or unified corporate structure.
+BHP Group Limited, an incorporated Australian-listed company, and BHP Group Plc, an incorporated UK-listed company, formed a Dual Listed Company (DLC) until 31 January 2022.
+Under the DLC structure BHP Group Limited, BHP Group Plc and their subsidiaries operated together as a single for-profit economic entity with a common Board of Directors, unified management structure and joint objectives.
+On 31 January 2022, BHP unified its corporate structure under BHP Group Limited, and subsequently BHP Group Plc changed its name to BHP Group (UK) Ltd. Throughout the Consolidated Financial Statements (the Financial Statements), the collective contributions of the aforementioned entities are referred to as 'BHP' or 'the Group', regardless of the DLC or unified corporate structure.